Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Methodology

 In addition to saturated pixels, we account for two related types of artefacts: First, saturation trails, namely vertical streaks aligned along the detector’s $y$-axis, flagged to capture secondary effects from bright pixel blooming (see area 3 in Fig.~\ref{fig:sat}).
 Second, diffraction arms, namely linear features aligned with axis defined by the telescope’s Point Spread Function (PSF), as described in the AIA PSF Characterisation and Image Deconvolution documentation \citep{grigis_aia_nodate}.
 These diffraction patterns are flagged along their respective axes (see areas 2 in Fig.~\ref{fig:sat}).

-To conservatively capture saturation effects, as well as saturation trails and diffraction patterns, and stay consistent with the approach by \citet{schwartz_desat_2015}, we flag all pixels with intensities above 12000 $\text{DN}\cdot\si{s}^{-1}$ as saturated (see area 1 in Fig.~\ref{fig:sat}).
+To conservatively capture saturation effects, as well as saturation trails and diffraction patterns, and stay consistent with the approach by \citet{schwartz_desat_2015}, we flag all pixels with intensities above 12000 $\text{DN}$ as saturated (see area 1 in Fig.~\ref{fig:sat}).
 Once all problematic pixels are identified in the EUV observations, they are replaced by values derived via linear interpolation in time.
 Due to the way brightenings are detected (through thresholding methods), we add a sinusoidal component to the interpolated light curves.
 This prevents the corrected points from triggering the brightening detection procedure (see below) and thus helps avoid the processing of false data.

 The method described here will not have any effect on persistently bad pixels, even in cases where they would have a value over the saturation threshold.
 Because they would not affect our study due to the detection criteria that will be presented in Section~\ref{bright det}, we do not try to detect and correct such artefacts.

-Our desaturation procedure reduces the risk of false detections and ensures that the detected brightenings correspond to physically meaningful transient activity.
-Nevertheless, caution is advised as the desaturation process itself can introduce new artefacts, such as emission spikes.
-In Figure~\ref{fig:histogram sat-desat}, for example, the spike observed around $18000~\text{DN}\cdot\si{s}^{-1}$ (black curve) originates from saturation of the original images, while the spike around $9500~\text{DN}\cdot\si{s}^{-1}$ (red curve) results from the desaturation process and the change of intensity from the pixels affected by saturation effects (presented previously) to lower values from the areas surrounding the saturated regions and creating a surge as observed in figure~\ref{fig:histogram sat-desat}.
-These newly-created artefacts can be observed on figure~\ref{fig:desat_result}, mainly as dark patches on the PSF axis.
+Figure~\ref{fig:histogram sat-desat} shows the effect of desaturation on the original data.
+Both the original (unprocessed) data and the desaturated ones have the same total count of pixels, but we observe a spike around $16000~\text{DN}$ in the original data (black curve) due to sensor saturation while this spike is absent in the desaturated data (blue curve) and correction has been successfully applied to most of the intensities above our saturation threshold.